 Chinese policy is popular for uncertainty and swinging from one extreme to another swiftly, as evident from their slogan “Let a hundred flowers bloom” followed by a cultural revolution.

 In 2012, the Scarborough shoal in the South China Sea was invaded and barricaded by China despite the Philippines’s claims.
 Also, China’s claim has been rising in the region leading to the territorial dispute with Vietnam and Indonesia.
 The Chinese pose a hegemonic threat on the trade routes.

 Terrorism is a huge threat, particularly to India.
 A hotbed for terrorism is operating in regions in the vicinity of Indo-Pacific Example rising terrorism in the Philippines.

 Maritime security from piracy to illegal immigration, weapon smuggling and trafficking.

 Militarization of the region such as the presence of the 7th fleet of the USA, and Chinese warships in the region.

 Threat to the freedom of trade due to the rising of territorial and strategic position claims in the region.

 The below Editorial talks about AUKUS, EU and its role in Indo-Pacific.
-It showcases the new policy document of the EU in the context of Indo-Pacific and the significance of EU for India in the geopolitics of Indo-Pacific.
+It showcases the new policy document of the EU in the context of the Indo-Pacific and the significance of the EU for India in the geopolitics of the Indo-Pacific.